 Theon has made some decisions that appear cowardly on the surface, yet these decisions remain true to how recent events have shaped him.
 Euron, on the other hand, makes no efforts to change the person he is.
 He’s a cutthroat that remains loyal to Cersei for one reason: the promise of marriage, which would result in him ruling the Seven Kingdoms alongside the Queen.
 There’s as much honor in that than any terrible decision Theon has made.

-Yet Theon has fought hard to become a better person, through the traumatic events of the past that continue to haunt him, to change himself into a person he can be proud of, despite his mistakes.
+Yet Theon has fought hard to become a better person, one that he can be proud of despite his mistakes.
 He accepts the truth that the White Walkers and their army march towards Westeros.
 But, in order to fight them, he needs to first save his sister.
 Yara was the only one who tried to save him from Ramsey, but he rejected her because of his fear of his master and what he would do to him if he was caught.
 Now he must return the favor.

 It takes courage to admit when you have made a mistake.
 Theon admits he has royally screwed up almost every time he is on screen, making him more courageous, in my opinion, compared to his uncle.
 Euron has no shame in his evil actions; it actually appears that he gets pleasure from hurting others.
 Like Ramsey, when all is said and done, he is a coward unable to come to grips with the reality of the world.
 Sure, he may not act like one, but deep inside there lurks a man without a conscience, someone who doesn’t have the ability to do good because there is no good left inside of him.
 Instead, he chases a mad Queen because it is what he desires.
 There’s no regard for others.
 That’s not courage; that is the complete opposite.